Fall 2024 ARCH Scholars Courses

 Latin American & Caribbean Studies

 Everything from Mardi Gras to Jazz, Hip Hop, Salsa, and Reggaeton are part of the cultural heritage and impact of Black coastal communities in the Americas.
 In this course, students will explore their enduring legacy and ongoing fight for racial and environmental justice.
 Students will learn about communities as diverse as the Louisiana Creole, the Gullah Geechee, the Garifuna, and similar Black coastal communities in countries such as Cuba, Puerto Rico, Brazil, Peru, and Colombia.
 Students will learn how these communities have rebelled and resisted enslavement, systemic racism, and environmental crisis to establish resilient coastal communities.
+The course will have a strong experiential component in association with the Halsey Institute of Contemporary Art and the current exhibit of the Louisiana-based artist Demond Melancon.
+In addition, students will travel to other museums and cultural sites in the Charleston area.

 • ANTH 111: The Anthropological Construction & Deconstruction of Race